Falls Road, Belfast: Transport

 Originally there was a tram service providing public transport on the Falls Road.
 This was introduced in the late 19th century and replaced by trolleybuses in 1938.
 There were three routes along the road: 11 for Falls Road-Whiterock Road, 12 for Falls Road-Andersonstown Road and 13 for Falls Road-Glen Road.
 The 77 route from the Gasworks to the Waterworks ran via Albert Street/Northumberland Street and cut across the Falls Road and the Shankill Road.
 The trolleybuses were replaced by diesel buses in the 1960s.
 With the outbreak of the troubles, the bus service was withdrawn.
 The gap in public transport was replaced by black taxis.
 Since the troubles ended, the public bus service has been re-introduced and expanded.
 Metro, a division of Translink now operates the bus service.
 The Falls Road is designated one of the quality bus corridors (QBCs) within the city with a variety of different routes.

 In 2018, the Glider bus service was introduced.
 It provides a service from Poleglass via the Falls Road-City Centre and Newtownards Road to Dundonald.
 It was the first cross-city bus service.

+Street names

+Following a decision of Belfast City Council in 2021, many of the streets in the area now have bilingual (English-Irish) signs.
+Guidance on the wording of these signs is taken from the Northern Ireland Place Names Project.
+Examples are Ardmoulin Street-Sráid Ard an Mhuilinn, Beechmount Avenue-Ascaill Ard na bhFeá.

 Politics

-A predominantly working-class community, the Falls Road has historically had a strong socialist tradition, and, prior to the 1970s, had been less Irish nationalist than other areas of Northern Ireland.
-James Connolly resided in the Upper Falls for a period in the early 20th century and was involved in organising the workers but the area was generally seen as a bedrock of the Irish Parliamentary Party (IPP) at the time. Éamon de Valera standing for Sinn Féin lost heavily standing in the Falls constituency in the 1918 UK General Election to the IPP's Joe Devlin.
-Connolly's secretary Winifred Carney also lived on the Falls with her husband, George McBride, a Protestant and World War I veteran.
-She is buried in Milltown Cemetery.